 In this two-day masterclass you will learn a variety of skills and techniques towards understanding portrait painting.
 Your tutor is renowned Australian artist and 2018

-- Drawing: A short refresher in identifying the planes of the head
+- Drawing and tonal study: A short refresher in identifying the planes of the head

 - Morning tea: A look at portraits, palettes, techniques and compositions used by classical and contemporary artists

 - Sketching a self-portrait from the mirror, emphasis on drawing as the foundation for painting

 - Colour mixing, palette choices and paint application demonstrations

 - Learning to block in with speed, producing two preliminary studies exploring different palettes

 - Working from one of the preliminary studies and a mirror, the day will be spent producing a resolved self-portrait on canvas, utilising skills and techniques learnt during the workshop considering style, composition, background and palette choice.
 You will have ongoing feedback and support.